 - Leave it to soak for a couple of weeks giving it a stir now and again.
 NOTE: You can keep on using it over a few months until it is used up.
 The comfrey will make it smell!

 HOW TO USE IT

-- Scoop out some of the brew into a bucket or watering can, dilute to the colour of weak tea and water into the soil for a fast and fantastic nutrient boost.
+- As a liquid fertiliser for the soil: Scoop out some of the brew into a bucket or watering can, dilute to the colour of weak tea and water into the soil for a fast and fantastic nutrient boost.

-- has a multitude of benefits – it is a gentle tonic for the plants that is absorbed straight away – a liquid fertilizer boost (it takes more time via root system) also the micro-organisms help to protect the plants against disease.
+- Directly applying the diluted compost tea brew to the leaves as a foliar spray has a multitude of benefits – it is a gentle tonic for the plants that is absorbed straight away – a liquid fertilizer boost (it takes more time via root system) also the micro-organisms help to protect the plants against disease.
 This is particularly beneficial against fungal attack e.g. mildew on zucchini/peas and beans.
 NOTE: You will have to strain the brew if you are using it in a sprayer.

-- (eg. beans and strawberries – in fact anything that is going to flower and fruit) to encourage the production of flowers and fruit set.
+- I use it to give plants a potassium boost when they are in bud (eg. beans and strawberries – in fact anything that is going to flower and fruit) to encourage the production of flowers and fruit set.

-- will also benefit from a compost tea spray every 3-4 days for a phosphorous boost, which they need for the development of healthy roots.
+- Seedlings and young plants will also benefit from a compost tea spray every 3-4 days for a phosphorous boost, which they need for the development of healthy roots.